 For 2022, in response to the challenges caused by Covid-19 we will consider applicants either holding or projected a 2:2.
 This response is part of our flexible approach to admissions whereby we consider each student and their personal circumstances.
 If you have any questions, please get in touch.

-A 2.1 or higher honours degree in architecture, planning or related discipline but applicants with backgrounds in psychology, international relations, archaeology, history and geography are also welcome to apply.
+A second class honours degree (2.2 or above) in architecture, planning or related discipline but applicants with backgrounds in psychology, international relations, archaeology, history and geography are also welcome to apply.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.

 Please see our International Student website for entry requirements by country and other relevant information.
 Due to visa restrictions, students who require a student visa to study cannot study part-time unless undertaking a distance or blended-learning programme with no on-campus provision.

 The University requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 Certain subjects require a higher level.

 For detailed information see our English language requirements web pages.

 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.